jeroenvanrensen/posts/2021_03_28_eloquent_relationships.md

 This is an example of an Eloquent relationship.
 Relationships define how your models (tables) are connected.
 Although most are easy to understand, there are a few more complicated ones.

 In this post, I'm going to show how every relationship works.
 If you want to read more about it, I've written a part 2 about all [polymorphic relationships](https://www.jeroenvanrensen.nl/blog/eloquent-polymorphic-relationships).
+And I also wrote a tutorial about [unit testing relationships](https://www.jeroenvanrensen.nl/blog/unit-testing-eloquent-relationships).

 ## One to one (has one)